 4. For Title I, Part A, explain how the division ensures that meaningful parent and family engagement activities are planned and implemented at each Title I school.
+Please also include all PFE related expenses, including: personnel, activities, stipends etc.

-Meaningful family and community engagement is amongst the primary goals of the 2020 ACPS Strategic Plan, remains so in the division's new 2025 ACPS Strategic Plan, and indeed, those of the division's Title I Office.
-Multiple strategic, coordinated efforts to secure parent and family engagement and input are undertaken by both the division and schools to equip parents with strategies and materials to support students' academic success.
+Meaningful family and community engagement is one of the five primary goals of the 2025 ACPS Strategic Plan.
+Multiple strategic, coordinated efforts to secure parent and family engagement and input are undertaken by both the division and schools to equip parents with strategies and materials to support student's academic success.
 Title I schools are provided technical assistance guidance on best practices in informing and involving families, including guidance regarding the involvement of parents and families in the development and revision of plans (SIPs/SWPs) and policies (PAFE policy/compact), participation in school- and division-based committees, and the solicitation of parent input in the development of meaningful, academically focused school-based parent programming.
-Historically, the Title I Office in conjunction with the division's Office of Family and Community Engagement (FACE) distributed PAFE surveys to schools to gather information regarding the experiences our families have in their interactions with school and division-services, including the provision of family programming.
-During SY 18-19, however, the division worked collaboratively across multiple offices to integrate the questions from the Title I survey into the division-wide parent and family engagement survey for the first time so that families wouldn't receive more than one major survey requesting similar feedback.
-This tool is used to assist us in ensuring we create the most welcoming environments for families, enables us to gauge family engagement genuinely, solicit feedback and input, and ultimately, to plan both school- and division-based services - to include family programming.
+Historically, the Title I Office, in conjunction with the division's Office of Family and Community Engagement (FACE), distributed PAFE surveys to schools to gather information regarding the experiences our families have in their interactions with school and division services, including the provision of family programming.
+More recently, the division worked collaboratively across multiple offices to integrate the questions from the Title I survey into the division-wide parent and family engagement survey for the first time so that families wouldn't receive more than one major survey requesting similar feedback.
+This tool is used to assist us in ensuring we create the most welcoming environments for families, gauge family engagement genuinely, solicit feedback and input, and ultimately, plan both school- and division-based services - to include family programming.
+As the advent of COVID-19 meant that our regular surveying processes were disrupted and replaced with many solicitations of input regarding virtual and in-person learning experiences, the Title I office distributed a division-wide Title I parent survey regarding preferences and suggestions for parent and family engagement funded by Title I.

-The results of this survey are furnished to schools as an additional source of data that schools may mine as they develop their SIPs, and the 2019-2020 surveys indicated consistently that parents and families in Title I schools, particularly in our most historically underserved subgroups, felt welcomed and involved in their children's schools and learning.
+The results of this survey were furnished to schools as an additional source of data that schools might mine as they develop their SIPs.
 When Title I schools plan family engagement activities, they are asked to submit a Parent and Family Engagement (PAFE) Planning Guide.
-This electronic document guides school teams in thoughtfully planning and executing meaningful, engaging, relevant, instructionally focused family engagement activities.
+This electronic document guides school teams in thoughtfully planning and executing meaningful, engaging, relevant, instructional-focused family engagement activities.
 The guides require schools to provide information such as focus/content area for programming, intended impacts on student/parent learning, evidence of family input on programming, event logistics, and attendant budget specifics.
-The LEA reserves 1% of its allocation to support school-based family engagement, but in actuality, but spends far more on PAFE needs than this.
-In addition to school-based programming, the division offers multiple division-wide parent and family engagement events focused on topics such as STEM, reading and math reinforcement strategies for use at home, and SOL preparation.
-Ensuring consideration of the significant EL population and extensive programming the division and schools offer, funds are generally spent on translations and interpretation, and instructional supplies and refreshments for parent and family events.
+The LEA reserves 1% of its allocation to support school-based family engagement, but in actuality, spends far more on PAFE needs than this.
+In addition to school-based programming, the division offers multiple division-wide parent and family engagement events focused on STEM, reading and math reinforcement strategies for use at home, and SOL preparation.
+Ensuring consideration of the significant EL population and extensive programming the division and schools offer, funds are generally spent on translations and interpretation and instructional supplies and refreshments for parent and family events.